-As digital banking becomes more popular, instances of fraud and scams are on the rise.
-Knowing how to recognize fraud and scams as they happen can keep you from losing money and damaging your credit score.
+As we more regularly use technology in our day-to-day lives, fraud and scams are on the rise.¹ Knowing how to recognize fraud and scams as they happen can keep you from losing money and damaging your credit score.

 But what’s the difference between fraud and scams, and can you get your money back if you fall for either?
 Below, we’ll cover how these terms differ, what each means for your chances of getting your money back, and what to do if you’re the victim of fraud or a scam.

-Fraud refers to any suspicious activity to your bank accounts that you did not authorize.¹ This might include someone using your debit or credit card number to make unauthorized purchases, logging into your account and locking you out, or full-on identity theft.
+Fraud refers to any suspicious financial activity that you did not authorize.² This might include someone using your debit or credit card number to make unauthorized purchases, logging into your account and locking you out, or full-on identity theft.

 In the case of identity theft, a fraudster might use your identity to:

 You must act quickly if you suspect you’re the victim of fraud.
-Children and seniors are often targets of identity theft; if you have children or take care of an older parent, monitor their accounts for suspicious activity.
+Children and seniors are often targets of identity theft; if you have children or take care of an older parent or family member, monitor their accounts for suspicious activity.
 If your identity was stolen, visit identitytheft.gov for immediate assistance.

-So what’s the meaning of “scam”?
-The key difference is that, in instances of scams, scammers convince you to authorize a transaction or willingly hand over personal information.1 While scams were around before mobile banking and the internet, the digital era has given rise to new forms of scams.
+Scams happen when you authorize a transaction or willingly hand over personal information after being misled by a scammer.² While scams existed before mobile banking and the internet, the digital era has given rise to online scams.¹

 The takeaway: Scams occur when you authorize a transaction or willingly hand over personal information.

-To recap, the main difference between fraud and scams is that fraud represents unauthorized activity, while scams typically convince you to authorize a financial transaction or willingly supply private information.
+The main difference between fraud and scams is that fraud is an unauthorized activity, while scams typically convince you to authorize a financial transaction or share your sensitive account or personal information.

-With official reports documenting the fraud, you can typically recover your money and prevent damage to your credit report.
+Official reports documenting the fraud can help you recover your money and prevent damage to your credit report.

 While you should still report scams to the FTC and your local police department, you may be less likely to get your money back since you willingly gave away your information.
 That’s why it’s important to stay vigilant about new scams and think twice before giving a stranger your money or personal information.